LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 </pre>
 No errors: good! the module can be used and has no syntax errors.
 But.. one moment: we want to try out all our features, and we plan to add many, using one liners?
 Are we mad?!
 No; we will use tests.

 Tests are wonderful in perl and planning good tests (a test suite) will save a lot of time in the future and makes your code maintainable.
-The time you invest writing tests <b>while coding</b> will save a lot of time in the future when you modify the coed base.
+The time you invest writing tests <b>while coding</b> will save a lot of time in the future when you modify the code base.
 I'm not a theoric of software writing nor an orthodox of test driven development, but to write tests while you code is a very good practice.
 You can even write tests <b>before coding</b> ie: you write something that test a wanted behaviour, you run it expecting a failure, then you write the code that make the test happy.
 This is up to you.

 What is not a choice is having no test suite or writing all tests at the end of code development.
 No.